vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

-The intent of this page is to capture pointers to help for questions most frequently asked on the weewx-user Google group.
+The intent of this page is to capture pointers to help for questions most frequently asked on the [weewx-user](https://groups.google.com/g/weewx-user) Google group.

-In 'general' the hope is that this page will have only brief answers and pointers to more detailed information that is available in the WeeWX documentation, the wiki, and on external sites.
+This page contains pointers to more detailed information that is available in the [WeeWX documentation](https://weewx.com/docs.html), elsewhere in the [wiki](https://github.com/weewx/weewx/wiki), and on external sites.

 Items that are not linked to other pages are to-do items.
 Feel free to help !!!